310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-No no, we have some more things in common~ Like our club.
+No, no, we have some more things in common~ Like our club.

 But honestly, I'd rather find something in common between the two of us, Anzu-chan.